 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, your specific needs and considerations will be addressed by Dr. Adams.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

-Dental implants are metal anchors, which act as tooth root substitutes.
-Dr. Adams will surgically place the implant into the jawbone.
-Small posts are then attached to the implant, which protrude through the gums.
+Dental implants are artificial root replacements, which will function and look like natural teeth.
+Dr. Adams will place the implant into the jawbone.
+Small posts are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, a local anesthetic similar to what is used to numb a tooth for a filling, is all that is needed for the placement of dental implants.